 Before your procedure

-Plan for Transportation and Support: Ask a support person to bring you to the Center,they must remain at the center during your procedure and drive you home.
+Plan for Transportation and Support: Ask a responsible adult driver to bring you to the Center, they must remain at the center during your procedure and drive you home.
 Your support person will come into the recovery room to listen to and sign your discharge instructions and escort you home.
 If you do not have a support person to drive you home, your procedure may be cancelled.
-Until further notice, due to the COVID 19 pandemic, your support person will be asked to stay in the car until patient discharge.

 What to expect the day of your procedure

 - Bring your completed health history form (this is available under the FORMS section).